SAP1EN/Wasserstein_GAN/README.md

 With the exception that the improved WGAN will be using a gradient penalty as an alternative to clipping weights.
 This is to penalize the norm of gradient of the critic with respect to its input.
 ***
-An example of fake generated images:
+An example of fake generated images :

 ![](https://github.com/atlascu/Wasserstein_GAN/blob/master/docs/imgs/dcgan.png)

+First we define the generator and discriminator class for use in the DCGAN and the (improved) Wasserstein GAN.
 We can re-use the same generator/discriminator classes for use in the improved Wasserstein GAN.
 ```
 class Generator(nn.Module):
     def __init__(self):